Patreon: Adult content

-In March 2014, Patreon announced via email that creators of sexual content on their platform would no longer be allowed to use PayPal services through Patreon to fulfill subscription payments.
-In July 2016, Patreon emailed their content creators announcing that payments through PayPal would resume for adult-oriented creators.
+In March 2014, Patreon announced via email that creators of sexual content on its platform would no longer be allowed to use PayPal services through Patreon to fulfill subscription payments.
+In July 2016, Patreon emailed its content creators announcing that payments through PayPal would resume for adult-oriented creators.
 Those who worked within the "Not Safe For Work" categories on Patreon could accept payments through PayPal via PayPal's subsidiary Braintree.
-However, in October 2017, Patreon reverted its stance on NSFW content, introducing new restrictions.
-They published an expanded version of the community guidelines with a broader definition of sexual content, triggering a backlash from some adult content creators.
+In October 2017, Patreon reverted its stance on NSFW content, introducing new restrictions.
+It published an expanded version of the community guidelines with a broader definition of sexual content, triggering a backlash from some adult content creators.
 A petition in protest of the changes gathered 1,800 signatures, which drew a response from Jack Conte.
 In June 2018, Patreon suspended some creators who produced adult content.